 You can expect to pay significantly less for parts found in a salvage yard than if you were to order new items from the manufacturer or a parts supply retailer.
 When you visit this type of facility, you will be able to look through the available inventory to determine if the particular items that you need to repair your RV are available.
 If you find what you are looking for, the proprietor can provide you with a price for exactly what you are interested in purchasing.

 There's No Guarantee

 There's a better chance that you'll find parts for your RV at a salvage yard if you own a unit that is several years old rather than one that is fairly new.
 However, as with all types of salvage shopping, you just don't know what you might find until you look, and there's no guarantee that the salvage yard you go to is going to have the part that you need.
 Some camper models, such as Airstreams and Scamps, change very little from year to year and a part from an older model may work perfectly for your new unit.

 Additionally, even newer models can become damaged to the point where they end up in a salvage yard.
 Keep in mind that inventory varies greatly from one place to another.
 Even if a yard has the same model of camper that you own, there is always a chance that someone else will have already bought the parts that you are looking for by the time you arrive at the facility.

 Finding Camper Salvage Yards

-RVResources.com has a fairly comprehensive online recreational vehicle salvage directory that you can use to look for places that may have what you need.
-There is no cost for salvage yards to be included on the website, so there many of these types of business are listed in the directory.
-However, there is no guarantee that every salvage yard that exists is on the site or that all of the businesses included are still in operation.
+- RVResources.com - This website has a fairly comprehensive online recreational vehicle salvage directory that you can use to look for places that may have what you need.
+There's no cost for salvage yards to be included on the website, so there many of these types of business listed in the directory.
+However, there's no guarantee that every salvage yard in existence is on the site or that all of the businesses included are still in operation.